 Cinnamon granola is a staple in our house.
-With a gluten free granola recipe like this one, you can eat it for breakfast, snacks, or even dessert.
+With a gluten free granola recipe like this, you can eat it for breakfast, snacks, or even dessert.
 Our family puts cinnamon granola on yogurt, ice cream, and fruit crisps.
 We even eat it right off the baking tray!

 Have you tried to make your own granola from scratch yet?
 Once you make homemade granola, it is very hard to go back to expensive store-bought granola!

-Once you know the formula, you can make any flavor of homemade gluten free granola you like.
+Once you know the formula and the granola contents, you can make any flavor of homemade gluten free granola you like.
 Give this gluten free apple granola recipe a try too!

 If you love granola as much as we do, but you need to follow a paleo, grain-free, or refined sugar diet, give this delicious Paleo Granola recipe a try!
 It has all of the granola flavors you love, but it is grain-free and refined sugar-free too!